 If your password continues to fail, try resetting it using the instructions below.

 Your password cannot be retrieved, but it can be reset.
 Password reset requests require verification of your identity, so cannot be processed via email.
 There are two options:

-- Take your student card to an AskANU officer, located at the Chifley or Hancock library information desk.
+Take your student card to an ITS service desk officer, located at ITS Shopfront - Joplin Lane 1.26.